 Although Stuttgart’s plans were originally to ease the young defender into European football via their U21 team, the fact that he arrived in Germany fully match fit – with the Japanese league playing through the summer – meant he quickly found himself training with the first team.
 As well as hit fitness, he obviously impressed coach Pellegrino Matarazzo, who started Ito in the first game of the season against BFC Dynamo in the DFB Cup.
 He would be an unused substitute in the first two Bundesliga games, but then featured in 10 of the next 12 – starting seven in a row between Matchdays 8 and 14.

-Like Eintracht Frankfurt’s Hinteregger, Ito is also left footed and stands at 6’1’’.
-While the Austrian may be more of a battler and stronger in the air, they are both key in their defensive work, while also looking to have an impact in attack.
-That can be whether they are themselves in the box for set pieces, or their distribution.
-Ito in particular is fond of a long ball to send teammates in behind.
+Like Bayern Munich's De Ligt, Ito stands at 6’1’’.
+While the Dutch international may be stronger in the air, they are both diligent in their defensive work while also looking to have an impact in attack at times.
+That can be when they are in the opposition box for set pieces or distributing the ball from deep.
+Ito, in particular, is fond of a long ball to send teammates in behind.

 Did you know?

 Ito continues a fine tradition of Japanese players in Stuttgart.
-He’s the sixth player from his country to represent VfB, following on from Shinji Okazaki, Gotoku Sakai, Takuma Asano, Hajime Hosogai and current club captain Wataru Endo.
-All bar Hosogai scored in the Bundesliga for Stuttgart, meaning Ito’s goal against Mainz made it five Japanese goalscorers for the club.
-No other team in the Bundesliga has had that many from the Land of the Rising Sun.
+He’s the sixth player from his country to represent VfB, following on from Shinji Okazaki, Gotoku Sakai, Takuma Asano, Hajime Hosogai and former club captain Wataru Endo.
+All bar Hosogai scored in the Bundesliga for Stuttgart.
+No other team in the Bundesliga has had so many scorers from the Land of the Rising Sun.

 What they’re saying

-“Hiro is doing a very good job.
+"Hiro is doing a very good job.
 You can sense a certain stability in attack and defence.
 The thrust he brings, the balls he plays, especially his diagonals.
-He’s got calmness on the ball.
-That’s why Marc [Kempf] has a job to get back in.” – VfB Stuttgart head coach Pellegrino Matarazzo
+He’s got calmness on the ball." – former Stuttgart head coach Pellegrino Matarazzo

 "I thought Hiroki would need a few months to get used to German football, but he’s adapted surprisingly quickly." – Former Karlsruhe midfielder and Ito’s ex-Iwata teammate Hiroki Yamada